Table of Contents

 Adopting SMART on FHIR requires both technical readiness and organizational alignment.
 These best practices can help ensure a smooth rollout:

-Validate data mappings - Establish checks to confirm that SNOMED, LOINC, and other codes are used correctly.
+Validate clinical data mappings – Establish checks to confirm that SNOMED, LOINC, and other codes are used correctly.
 Consistent mapping prevents clinical errors and ensures analytics accuracy.

-Engage clinical and IT leaders early - Involve clinicians to define practical use cases and IT to oversee architecture and governance.
+Start with targeted pilot use cases – Involve clinicians to define practical use cases and IT to oversee architecture and governance.
 Collaboration ensures interoperability enhances real workflows.

 When governance, technology, and clinical priorities move in sync, SMART on FHIR provides a strong foundation for continuous innovation.